Rio Pucuno Foundation: Projects and Ongoing Support

 Partly to train students in field biodiversity techniques, and partly to begin a series of research projects in Sumaco, a group of faculty members and students from FMU and UNCW visited Wildsumaco in December 2008 and 2009.
 From those initial brief visits, several scientific papers and presentations developed, and more visits and studies followed, and agreements were reached.

 Wildsumaco Biological Station (WBS) is now open.
 Built as a joint venture between RPF, WWS, FMU and UNCW, we had an informal January opening, with an official ribbon-cutting taking place in March 2012.
 Officials from all institutions attended during week-long activities.
-The facilities of WBS will be available to faculty and students of all universities wishing to undertake biological studies in the Sumaco area.
+The facilities of WBS are available to faculty and students of all universities wishing to undertake biological studies in the Sumaco area.
 Please contact us for additional information and reservations.

 Using camera traps, students from FMU and UNCW have run studies on Wildsumaco's trails.
 Photos give visual proof of some of the exciting wildlife living in the Sumaco area.
 These species include PUMA, JAGURUNDI and the near-threatened and declining MARGAY are top feline predators, as well as RED BROCKET DEER, GREATER GRISON, BLACK AGOUTI, COATI, PACA, COLLARED PECCARY, SOUTHERN TAMANDUA, TAYRA, NINE-BANDED ARMADILLO, COMMON OPOSSUM, plus a host of smaller animals, including birds.